dequelabs/axe-core/doc/API.md

   * `branding` - mixed(optional) Used to set the branding of the helpUrls
      * `brand` - string(optional) sets the brand string - default "axe"
      * `application` - string(optional) sets the application string - default "axeAPI"
-  * `reporter` - Used to set the output format that the axe.a11yCheck function will pass to the callback function
+  * `reporter` - Used to set the output format that the axe.run function will pass to the callback function
      * `v1` to use the previous version's format: `axe.configure({ reporter: "v1" });`
      * `v2` to use the current version's format: `axe.configure({ reporter: "v2" });`
   * `checks` - Used to add checks to the list of checks used by rules, or to override the properties of existing checks